Cambridge-Hands-On-Science/Experiments/Experiments/Other/Electrical parts.md

 **Before Mitigation**: Likelihood: 4, Severity: 2, Overall: 8

-**Mitigation**: Ensure all cables are safely taped down, take extra care in areas where people might be walking.
+**Mitigation**: Ensure all cables are safely taped down (using hazard tape if possible); take extra care in areas where people might be walking.
 If possible, keep cables behind experiments.

 **After Mitigation**: Likelihood: 3, Severity: 2, Overall: 6